-Growing a coconut plant from a store bought coconut requires little knowledge about the fruit.
+Growing a coconut plant from a store-bought coconut requires little knowledge about the fruit.
 You need to choose the right coconut from the store and it takes time to sprout.
-The matured brown one are actually good for planting.
+The matured brown ones are actually good for planting.

-There are many ways to grow a coconut tree from seed.
+There are many ways to grow a coconut tree from the seed.
 You can choose either a coconut with a husk or a husked one.
-Both have different methods of preparing the coconut.
+Both have different methods of preparing the coconut for planting.

 Some people want to keep it easy by putting the coconut on the ground in a dark warm place.
 Coconut loves warm places to grow and the outer fibrous husk can be softened keeping in a moist place.
 But this technique takes time and no guarantee that your coconut is sprouting inside.

-Coconut is a monocot tree that means it has only one cotyledon and the white “coconut apple” you have seen inside a sprouting coconut is the cotyledon.
+Coconut is a monocot tree which means it has only one cotyledon and the white “coconut apple” you have seen inside a sprouting coconut is the cotyledon.
 The shoot and root come out from one of the eyes present at the top of the husked coconut.
 Underneath the shoot embryo is present.
 This process of germinating the shoot and root and coming out through the eye takes time.
-And then the outer thick fibrous husk makes it longer for the coconut to shoot come out.
+And then the outer thick fibrous husk makes it harder for the coconut shoot to come out.

 It usually takes three to four-month for a coconut with husk to germinate and sometimes it can take way longer up to six months.
-Maintaining a warm and moist environment is important for the germination process to become quicker.
+Maintaining a warm and moist environment is important to speed up the germination process.

 Then, keep the coconut in a warm, dark place until the green shoot comes out.
 It takes about one month to shoot appear from a husked coconut.
-You can transfer to a place where sunlight falls when they both root and shoots kinda grow about four to five inches long.
+Later, you can transfer to a place where direct sunlight falls when both the root and the shoot kinda grow about four to five inches long.

-Your coconut seed has germinated and now time to plant it in soil.
-Some people prefer to plant in a pot and some in open ground.
+Your coconut seed has germinated and now the time to plant it in soil.
+Some people love to plant coconut in a pot and some in open ground.

-Whiling planting the germinated coconut in a pot you need to know the variety of the coconut you are growing.
-Some dwarf varieties do grow in small space and do not require much space.
-While some grow to a big tall tree with huge roots that can grow only in an open space.
+While planting the germinated coconut in a pot you need to know the variety of the coconut you are growing.
+Some dwarf varieties do grow in small spaces and do not require much space.
+While some grow into a big tall trees with huge roots that can grow only in an open space.

-Coconut varieties which can be grown in pots are Chowghat Orange Dwarf Coconut, Malayan Dwarf Coconut, Macapuno Coconut, Fiji Dwarf, King Coconut and bonsai of few varieties.
+Coconut varieties that can be grown in pots are Chowghat Orange Dwarf Coconut, Malayan Dwarf Coconut, Macapuno Coconut, Fiji Dwarf, King Coconut, and bonsai of few varieties.

 Fill your pot with well-drained soil maintaining a pH of 5 to 8.
 Sandy, loamy soil is good for coconut three.
 You can use green compost or NPK(nitrogen, phosphorus, and potassium) combination fertilizer for better growth.

 Initially, you may need to water your potted coconut three times a week and then once a week when the roots grew long.
-One inch of watering needed initially planted coconut trees.
+One inch of watering is needed during the initial days of planting coconut trees.

-After you have decided where to plant it, make a pit not less than 1.5 meters deep, make sure you fill the pit with red loamy, sandy and well drained soil.
-Natural compost is good for this plant that does not mean you can not use chemical fertilizers in right amount.
+After you have decided where to plant it, make a pit not less than 1.5 meters deep, make sure you fill the pit with red loamy, sandy, and well-drained soil.
+Natural compost is good for this plant that does not mean you can not use chemical fertilizers in the right amount.

 Water your plant twice a week.
 Depending upon the plant size the quantity of water may differ.
 Water two to three liters of water to a new coconut sapling or five to seven liters of water if it has grown big.
 If it’s the rainy season may not need it twice a week.
 In the early stage when the coconut sprout is growing it needs generally more water.

 After the successful planting of a coconut tree, the tree can survive more than fifty years, the dwarf variety has a little less lifespan.
-Coconut tree grows very slow and starts giving fruits from six to ten years.
+The coconut tree grows very slowly and starts giving fruits from six to ten years.
 The time for harvesting coconut can differ according to the variety and location of the plant.
-It also depends whether you just want the cool refreshing coconut water or you want the matured white coconut pulp.
+It also depends on whether you just want the cool refreshing coconut water or you want the matured white coconut pulp.

 Do coconut trees like salt?

-Salt is not a necessary item to add to the soil growing coconut.
-Coconut can grow in any well-drained soil with warm weather.
+Salt is not a necessary item to add to the soil of a growing coconut.
+Coconut can grow in any well-drained soil in warm weather.
 Keeping the soil moist is a must!